Why Spay Or Neuter: The Big Decision

 - Ovarian cancer

 What Are the Benefits of Pet Spay and Neuter Surgery?

-The ASPCA adds that “By spaying or neutering your pet, you’ll help control the pet homelessness crisis, which results in millions of healthy dogs and cats being euthanized in the United States each year simply because there aren’t enough homes to go around.
+The ASPCA adds, “By spaying or neutering your pet, you’ll help control the pet homelessness crisis, which results in millions of healthy dogs and cats being euthanized in the United States each year simply because there aren’t enough homes to go around.
 There are also medical and behavioral benefits to spaying (female pets) and neutering (male pets) your animals.”
-They go on to explain that pets if neutered or spayed will have the following benefits:
+They go on to explain that pets if neutered or spayed, will have the following benefits:

 - Males will not become overweight after surgery

-- May reduce unwanted behavior problems, but not eliminate it.
+- May reduce unwanted behavior problems, but not eliminate them.

 Why Spaying and Neutering Is Important?

 We adore our furbabies, and there’s nothing better than preventing unwanted reproduction.
 With so many pets at shelters today, all pet parents need to prevent the risks of unplanned pregnancies.